-In the RS-1, RS-5, RT-11 and RT-11N, and RM-7 and RM-7N zones, a laneway house is conditionally permitted.
+In the RS zones and RT-11 and RT-11N, and RM-7, and RM-7N, RM-8, RM-8N, RM-9 and RM-9N zones, a laneway house is conditionally permitted.
 A new laneway house can be built on a site which accommodates an existing one-family dwelling, or a new laneway house can be built in conjunction with a new one-family dwelling.
 In both cases, the one-family dwelling can also include a secondary suite.